nhsd-a2si/docs-uec-appts/_pages/scope/ucs_booking.md

 * The booking Consumer **must** send accompanying clinical information in a CDA Message
   * The booking request **must** be referenced in the CDA message and vice versa
   * The booking Provider **must** link the booking and CDA message
+*	Sufficient information around the booking process **must** be persisted to support the reporting requirements

 ## Booking outside assessment outcome timeframe

 * The system **must** allow clinical users to book outside the assessment outcome timeframe
 * The system **must** present to the user a notification and prompt to seek clinical approval to book outside the assessment outcome timeframe
 * The system **must** store sufficient data to show where a patient has been booked outside their assessment outcome timeframe
+*	Sufficient information around the booking outside assessment outcome timeframe **must** be persisted to support the reporting requirements

 ## Referral requires booking (booking only services)